The word “dynamic” sounds cool.

 We won’t go into specific recommendations here, because we already have an in-depth review and comparison post that looks specifically at microphones for live performances.
 All but one of the mics featured on that page are dynamic mics.

-We also have a post reviewing and comparing the best microphones for vocals in general.
+We also have a post reviewing and comparing the best microphones for vocals in the studio or at home.
 Since condenser mics are generally better for studio work, only one of the recommended mics is a dynamic mic.
 The page mentioned above for live vocals has our recommendations for the best dynamic vocal mics.